 However, CDOs don’t need just any enterprise data catalog that’s simply a means of record keeping.
 They need one that makes it easy to find, understand, and use data in ways that drive business change.

-A modern data catalog helps Chief Data Officers build data-driven cultures.
+Enterprise data catalogs help Chief Data Officers build data-driven cultures.

-Modern data catalogs include features that help the CDO achieve their top priorities.
-To be a modern data catalog, it must:
+Enterprise data catalogs include features that help the CDO achieve their top priorities.
+To be an enterprise data catalog, it must:

-- Support the whole business.
+- Support the whole enterprise.
 A business data catalog can’t just support people with high levels of data literacy; it needs to enable a self-service, data-driven culture that empowers everyone in the business to get more data and be smarter.
 Everyone should feel responsible for collaborating with data science teams to make sure they use the right data.
 Read more about data catalog example use cases to find the best one to start with.

 - Go beyond the basics.
 Early data projects are simple, so data catalog software should be simple and easy to use.
 As you develop experience and expand the scope of your analytics projects, your data catalog tools should have additional functionality that supports more sophisticated use cases.

 - Connect to your systems.
 A data catalog isn’t a complete solution by itself.
 There’s no way to guess the exact set of tools every business needs to work with its data.
 Your data catalog needs to integrate into your data ecosystem and maximize its power no matter how it evolves over time.

-When you find a modern data catalog that brings your people, data, and analysis together, you make building a data culture a collaborative effort.
+When you find an enterprise data catalog that brings your people, data, and analysis together, you make building a data culture a collaborative effort.
 Download our blueprint for How to Plan and Launch Your Modern Data Catalog to get a head start on the process.